thanos1983/kubernetes/IaCaKs/tf/README.md

 Either the user or service connection needs to have ``Azure Kubernetes Service RBAC Cluster Admin`` RBAC role enabled before deployment.
 On this deployment we have enabled RBAC on the cluster that is why.

+The user also needs to activate the following Azure RBAC roles if desired to sync AKS with AAD:
+- Global Administrator
+- Directory Writers
+- Groups Administrator

+In order to guide through the UI the user can go to Home -> Privileged Identity Management -> Microsoft Entra roles

 #### Azure-Cli